VinSonter/VinSonter/README.md

 ### About Me

-I'm a Data Scientist at ChiEAC with an MS in Data Science from UMass Dartmouth.
+Hello Myself Vinayak Sonter, I'm a Data Scientist at ChiEAC with an MS in Data Science from UMass Dartmouth.
 I work across data engineering, data science, and analytics, with a particular interest in satellite remote sensing and ocean science, and I'm currently looking for full-time and internship roles in those areas.

 ### Currently
 Learning AI, Satellite datas,genAI